 – Jeni Anne

-Amanda is a Certified Personal Trainer and Fitness Nutrition Specialist with over 19 years of running experience and coaching.
+Amanda is a Running Coach, Certified Personal Trainer and Fitness Nutrition Specialist with over 19 years of running experience and coaching.
 She began utilizing Low Heart Rate training in 2010, after finding herself in a hormone imbalance and consistently run down from training.

 Through using the plan consistently, she went on to a half marathon PR of 1:44 and used the program to successfully transition back to running after knee surgery (caused by a trampoline, not running!)